-- (1) Subject to this Part, the principles and rules that formed, immediately before Independence Day, the principles and rules of common law and equity in England are adopted, and shall be applied and enforced, as part of the underlying law, except if, and to the extent that- - (a) they are inconsistent with a Constitutional Law or a statute; or - (b) they are inapplicable or inappropriate to the circumstances of the country from time to time; or - (c) in their application to any particular matter they are inconsistent with custom as adopted by Part 1. - (2) Subject to Subsection (1)(a), (b) and (c), the principles and rules adopted under Subsection (1) include principles and rules relating to the Royal Prerogative, except insofar as they provide for- - (a) a power to declare martial law; or - (b) a power to grant letters or denization or similar privileges; or - (c) a power to do any other act, provision for the doing of which is made by a Constitutional Law or an Act of the Parliament. - .(3) The principles and rules of common law and equity are adopted as provided by Subsections (1) and (2) notwithstanding any revision of them by any statute of England that does not apply in the country by virtue of Section Sch.
-2.6 (adoption of pre-Independence laws). - (4) In relation to any particular question before a court, the operation of Subsection (1)(b) shall be determined by reference, among other things, to the circumstances of the case, including the time and place of any relevant transaction, act or event.
+(1) Subject to this Part, the principles and rules that formed, immediately before Independence Day, the principles and rules of common law and equity in England are adopted, and shall be applied and enforced, as part of the underlying law, except if, and to the extent that-

+- (a) they are inconsistent with a Constitutional Law or a statute; or - (b) they are inapplicable or inappropriate to the circumstances of the country from time to time; or

+1 See, also, Section 83, which to some extent duplicates this provision

+(c) in their application to any particular matter they are inconsistent with custom as adopted by Part 1.

+(2) Subject to Subsection (1)(u), (b) and (c), the principles and rules adopted under Subsection (1) include principles and rules relating to the Royal Prerogative, except insofar as they provide for-

+(a) a power to declare martial law; or

+- (b) a power to grant letters of denization or similar privileges; or - (c) a power to do any other act, provision for the doing of which is made by a Constitutional Law or an Act of the Parliament.

+(3) The principles and rules of common law and equity are adopted as provided by Subsections (1) and (2) norwithstanding any revision of them by any statute of England that does not apply in the country by virtue of Section Sch.2.6 (adoption of pre-Independence laws).

+(4) In relation to any particular question before a court, the operation of Subsection (1)(b) shall be determined by reference, among other things, to the circumstances of the case, including the time and place of any relevant transaction, act or event.